Club work

 The development of club work

-By the mid-nineteenth century we begin to see the emergence of institutions and associations that consciously adopt the notion of ‘club’ to describe aspects of their activities.
-Conceptually, it was probably the work of Henry Solly with regard to working men’s clubs that lay the key foundation, but the mix of activities around developments like the YMCA and ragged schooling also added considerably to the way in which it came to be understood.
-With developments in work with young people (and their consolidation in principles and practice texts by workers like Pelham (1889) and Stanley (1890) and the embracing of the club by settlement workers, club work became firmly established – and in so doing helped to put groupwork on the map.
+By the mid-nineteenth century, we begin to see the emergence of institutions and associations that consciously adopt the notion of ‘club’ to describe aspects of their activities.
+Conceptually, it was probably the work of Henry Solly concerning working men’s clubs that laid the key foundation, but the mix of activities around developments like the YMCA and ragged schooling also added considerably to how it came to be understood.
+With developments in work with young people (and their consolidation in principles and practice texts by workers like Pelham (1889) and Stanley (1890) and the embracing of the club by settlement workers, club work became firmly established – and in so doing helped to put group work on the map.

 The YMCA and YWCA.